Public invited to provide input on

 The Toronto Police Service is modernizing its policing model.
 Part of that effort includes assessing the Service’s organizational culture, the values, beliefs and behaviours that shape how Toronto Police Service members do their work and interact with the community.

 The Service has hired MNP, a Canadian professional services firm, to complete the organizational culture assessment.
 An important part of the assessment is offering the opportunity for community members across the city to provide their input, either in person or by survey.

-The public will be able to provide input via an online survey available at the following link: Organizational Culture Survey or participate in a facilitated roundtable that will be held in various locations across Toronto.
+The public will be able to provide input via an online survey available at the following link: Organizational Culture Survey or participate in a facilitated roundtable in various locations across Toronto.